arthurharrison/SongScrapper/README.md

 <p align="center">
   <h1 align="center">SongScrapper</h1>
-  <p  align="center">A WebScrapper but with your favorite band songs.</p>
+  <p  align="center">A WebScrapper but with your favorite band songs</p>
 </p>

 ### What is it?
 * My first published project :')
-* A Code that collect the lyrics from a website and writes in a .xlsx file the word and the number the times it shows
+* A Code that collect the lyrics from a website and writes in a .xlsx file the word and the number of times it shows;
-* It also uses Tree Trie Data Structure, so it can be harvested into another project in case you need this kind of Data Structure
+* It also uses Tree Trie Data Structure, so you can use it into another project in case you need this kind of Data Structure.

 Here's what I was able to do with the Data and the help of [Tableau](https://tableau.com) for visualiation purposes.